aadit879/district_cooling_ecf_model/README.md

 ## Handling calculation module inputs

-In this section, the management of different input types accepted by Hotmaps base calculation module is explained.
+In this section, the management of different input types accepted by base calculation module is explained.

 #### SIGNATURE definition
 In order to identify each calculation module, the system need a SIGNATURE that CM provider should add.